VlachosGroup/petBOA/README.md

 In iteration 2 Loss is 1644.39692 parameters are 9.70 156.59
 ...
 ```
+9. Every example folder has the Python script necessary to run the example, additional input files, and example output files.
+   1. Note: Please run the Python scripts from their original location in the example folder.
+   2. Note: Examples use relative paths to load input data or models.
-9. Examples 1 and 2 are Python model templates and can be readily used or modified to fit to your purposes.
+10. Examples 1 and 2 are Python model templates and can be directly used or modified to fit to your purposes.
-10. Examples 3 and 4 are OpenMKM based microkinetic models.
-Therefore, you need a working version of OpenMKM on you computer.
-And the OpenMKM executable `omkm` path should be added to the python scripts.
-Instructions to install OpenMKM can be found at: https://github.com/VlachosGroup/openmkm or https://vlachosgroup.github.io/openmkm/
+11. Examples 3 and 4 use OpenMKM based microkinetic models.
+Therefore, a working version of OpenMKM is necessary to run them.
+    1. Instructions to install OpenMKM can be found at: https://github.com/VlachosGroup/openmkm or https://vlachosgroup.github.io/openmkm/
+    2. In the example Python scripts, the path to the OpenMKM executable `omkm` path should be modified to suit your system configuration.
+12. If an OpenMKM executable is not present on the machine, then a Docker container for OpenMKM could be used instead.
+    1. First install Docker or Docker Desktop directly using instructions from Docker website: https://www.docker.com/get-started/
+    2. Make sure the Docker service is started and running before running the petBOA example.
+    3. petBOA uses Docker SDK for Python: https://docker-py.readthedocs.io/en/stable/# to launch and run Docker containers.
+    4. See Example 3: petboa_with_docker for more details.
+    5. Note: In Linux, running Docker requires sudo/admin privileges.
+Please consult Docker documentation to run Docker from Python in linux. https://docs.docker.com/engine/install/linux-postinstall/
-11. Please contact us if you have any issues with installation or running the examples.
+13. Please contact us if you have any issues with installation or running the examples.

 License
 -------